scorpionjacky/linux-kernel/doc/linux-0.01-commentary.md

 31 for(i=2 ; i<1024 ; i++) {
 32 if (1&pg_dir[i]) {
 33 pg_tbl=(long *) (0xfffff000 & pg_dir[i]);
-90Chapter 6.
-Journey to the Center of the Code
 34 for(j=k=0 ; j<1024 ; j++)
 35 if (pg_tbl[j]&1)
 36 k++;